shwet0710/shwet0710/README.md

 ## Learning and exploring out stuff!!

+- Currently I am working as a full stack developer at Western Union.
-- Currently I am a final year student pursuing Computer Science and Engineering at Harcourt
+- I have completed my B.Tech in Computer Science and Engineering from Harcourt
   Butler Technical University.
 - I am always ready to have new experiences, meet new people and learn new things.
 - I have interest in full stack development and solving data structures and algorithms problems.